 Type of Damage

 Mice and other small rodents can also damage perennials, trees, and shrubs by eating the crowns of perennials or chewing the bark from trees and shrubs.
-Plants that have protective layers of straw or leaf mulch over winter are more prone to damage as mice overwinter in this material.
+Plants with protective layers of straw or leaf mulch over winter are more prone to damage as mice overwinter in this material.

 Damage to young trees and shrubs can be prevented by placing one-quarter-inch hardware cloth cylinders around plants.
 Bury the bottom 2 to 3 inches of the hardware cloth in the soil to prevent voles from burrowing under the cylinders.
 When mulching, keep wood mulches at least 6 inches from the trunks of small trees.
-Cover plant crowns and any portions of stems or trunks that are surrounded by straw or leaves with hardware cloth before placing the winter mulch layer.
-Poisons and baits can be put into the straw or leaves when other methods of control have not been successful.
-The use of poisons can be a risk to pets and children so use them with caution.
+Cover plant crowns and any portions of stems or trunks surrounded by straw or leaves with hardware cloth before placing the winter mulch layer.
+Poisons and baits can be put into the straw or leaves when other control methods have failed.
+The use of poisons can be a risk to pets and children, so use them with caution.

 In lawns, vole populations can be kept to a minimum with regular mowing.
 Mow Kentucky bluegrass lawns at a height of 2½ to 3½ inches.
 Continue to mow the lawn until the grass stops growing in the fall (typically early November in Iowa).
 Cut or destroy tall weeds adjacent to lawns and gardens to reduce food resources and cover.